 Tips

-- Money matters: We recommend getting your currency exchanged via Western Union (WU) since you'll get a better rate than at the airport.
+- Money matters: We recommend exchanging your currency via Western Union (WU) because you'll get a better rate than at the airport.
 You can send your travel budget to yourself and pick up the exchanged amount at the local WU.

 Survival Terms